refinedev/refine/documentation/docs/core/refine-component/index.md

 );
 ```

-A completely custom layout can also be implemented instead of the **refine**'s default [Ant Design based layout](https://ant.design/components/layout) like below.
+A completely custom layout can also be implemented instead of the **Refine**'s default [Ant Design based layout](https://ant.design/components/layout) like below.

 ```tsx title="App.tsx"
 const App: React.FC = () => (